The quiet architecture of a beginning

 Everyone seems to have claimed a piece of the Internet, as if silence itself needed a place to live.
 Pages rise anyway, pale and flickering, like lights left on after the house has gone quiet.
 So this is another one.
 Not a message, not a manifesto.
 A clearing.
 A pause.
 A place where words may come and go without being asked to justify their stay.

-What better moment to step into it than January 1st: the thin white line between what has already fallen away and what has not yet learned its name.
+What better moment to step into it than January: the thin white line between what has already fallen away and what has not yet learned its name.
 A day made of breath and hesitation.
 Time loosens its grip here, just long enough to imagine a different shape.
-This is not the kind of beginning that announces itself.
-It does not knock.
+This beginning doesn’t announce itself.
+It doesn’t knock.
 It simply opens.

 Nothing here is meant to prove its worth.
 The space exists the way a window exists, or an empty chair, or a path that has not yet been walked.
 Some days it may hold a handful of sentences, loosely gathered.
 Other days, only quiet.
 Both are welcome.
 Both are true.